by Ross West

 “Really?”
 Randall said, narrowing his eyes.

 I led him down to the beach, which the E.D.N. had staged with a soiled diaper, cigarette butts, random plastic crap, crude oil and beach tar, dead fish, rotting bird carcasses, and a condom.
-Not far offshore, a one-tenth scale cruise ship was anchored in a vast gyre of floating plastic trash—from a pipe in its stern gushed a waterfall of chunky gray-brown waste.
-Randall’s face pinched with repulsion.
+Not far offshore, a one-tenth-scale cruise ship was anchored in a vast gyre of floating plastic trash—from a bilge pipe in its stern plopped chunky gray-brown sludge.

 He squinted to see through the smoke (non-greenhouse) rising from a pile of (simulated) burning tires.
 “Surfers?
 Here?
 Are you kidding?”

 “The wave machine’s still out there—it’s just turned off.
-The accountants say that saves a ton of money.
+The accountants say it saves a ton of money.
 And why not?
 With the E.D.N., the water’s so filthy it would be like surfing in a toilet.”

-Randall wiped his sweating forehead.
+Randall ran his wrist across his sweating forehead.

 “My god,” Randall said.
 “That’s disgusting.”